subhra74/snowflake/README.md

 Easy and fun way to work with SSH

 Snowflake is a graphical SSH client.
 It has a file browser, terminal emulator, resource/process manager, disk space analyzer, text editor, log viewer and lots of other helpful tools, which makes it easy to work with remote servers.
 It runs on Linux and Windows.
-Snowflake has been tested with Ubuntu server, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD and HP-UX
+Snowflake has been tested with Ubuntu server, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD and HP-UX.

 <h3>Intended audience</h3>
 <p>The application is targeted mainly towards web/backend developers who often deploy/debug their code on remote servers and not overly fond of complex terminal based commands.
 It could also be useful for sysadmins as well who manages lots of remote servers manually.